Can You Smoke Weed While Breastfeeding? A New Study Offers Some Surprises

 “Those premature babies that got the breast milk from moms who are THC-positive, we didn’t find that they were sicker,” says study author Natalie Davis, M.D., an associate professor of pediatrics at the University of Maryland School of Medicine and neonatologist at the University of Maryland Children’s Hospital.
-The results, which haven’t yet been published in a peer-reviewed journal, will be presented next week at an American Academy of Pediatrics conference.
+The results have not yet been published in a peer-reviewed journal, but they were in October 2021 at an American Academy of Pediatrics conference.

 Can You Smoke Weed While Breastfeeding?

 Although the finding that THC-positive breast milk doesn’t hurt preemies in the short term is big, these results are limited.
 The researchers specifically studied early preterm babies, for whom breast milk is particularly important, Davis says.
 “We would try to avoid formula in these babies at all costs.”
 Formula is safe for babies born closer to the expected due date, she says, but it can lead to serious intestinal distress in early preterm babies.

 Because the study didn’t include full-term infants and the risks and benefits of drinking THC-positive breast milk may be different in these babies, the results can’t be extrapolated to newborns in general, Davis says.